-- With an assigned social worker, - From families with 'no recourse to government funds', facing financial existential crises daily. - Falling under the classification of Asylum Seekers or Refugees - Faced with food poverty, degrading and deplorable social housing
+- · With an assigned social worker, - From families with 'no recourse to government funds', facing financial existential crises daily. - Falling under the classification of Asylum Seekers or Refugees - Faced with food poverty, degrading and deplorable social housing

-Central to our approach is making first quality teaching and interventions made available to all.
-Full focus on core curriculum areas such as Phonics, Early Reading, Communication and Language across EYFS and KS1 is key.
-Additionally, embedding Reading Fluency, Comprehension, Writing, and Maths skills and understanding right across the school underpinned by principles in RE, PSCHE and I AM OK which supply our pupils' softer needs, which fall within the Affective Domain.
-This aids our disadvantaged pupils to build their self-esteem, self-concept and self-worth and makes all the difference towards securing our consistently high outcomes.
-Sustained focus in the areas outlined has proven to have the greatest impact on closing the disadvantaged attainment gap, while, at the same time equally benefitting the non-disadvantaged pupils in our school.
-Our strategy is also inextricably linked to our broader school plans for full academic and holistic recovery post Covid-19.
-This sees targeted support for the children in years 5 and 6 daily through our early morning school based tutoring programme and for targeted pupils across KS1 whose education has been the most adversely affected, resulting in serious learning loss over the last two academic years.
-Our approach is proactive and pervasive in addressing common challenges and individual needs flagged up via our rigorous tracking and robust diagnostic, formative, teacher based and summative cycle of assessments -evaluated through our pupil progress meetings.
+Central to our approach is making first quality teaching and bespoke, targeted interventions available to all.
+Full focus on core curriculum areas such as Phonics/Early Reading, Communication and Language across EYFS and KS1 is key.
+Additionally, embedding Reading Fluency, sound Comprehension, Writing, and Maths skills and understanding right across the school underpinned by core principles in RE, PSCHEand I AM OK which supply our pupils' softer needs, which fall within the Affective Domain.
+This aids our disadvantaged pupils with building their self-esteem, self-concept and self-worth and makes all the difference to each, towards securing our consistently high outcomes.

+Sustained focus in the areas outlined has proven to have the greatest impact on closing the disadvantage attainment gap, while, at the same time equally benefitting the non-disadvantaged pupils in our school.
+Our strategy is also inextricably linked, to our broader school plans for sustained, full academic and holistic recovery post Covid-19.
+This sees targeted support built in for for the children in years 5 and 6 daily through our early morning, school based tutoring programme and for targeted pupils across lower KS2 whose education had been the most adversely affected, resulting in serious learning loss over the last three academic years.
+Our approach is proactive and pervasive in addressing common broad based challenges affecting a wide cross section of learners as well as those with individual needs flagged up via our rigorous pupil progress tracking and robust diagnostic, formative, teacher based and summative cycle of assessments -evaluated through our pupil progress meetings.

-https://guidance-for-teachers/pupil-premium/Pupil_Premium_Guide_Apr_2022_1.0.pdf
+https://quidance-for-teachers/pupil-premium/Pupil Premium Guide Apr 2022 1.0.pdf